-PPG Mission Statement:We strive to provide an outstanding education to the young people entrusted to our care in a Catholic, Christian way that makes certain that each one is individually valued and cared for.
+We strive to provide an outstanding education to the young people entrusted to our care in a Catholic, Christian way that makes certain that each one is individually valued and cared for.

 What is Pupil Premium Funding?

-Pupil Premium funding was introduced by the coalition government in April 2011 to provide additional funding for looked after children and those from low income families.
-Eligibility or the Pupil Premium Grant (PPG) was also extended in 2012-2013 to those who have been eligible for free school meals at any point in the last 6 years (Ever6 pupils), those who have been looked after for more than six months and to the children of service personnel.
+Pupil Premium funding was introduced by the coalition government in April 2011 to provide additional funding for looked after children and those from low-income families.
+Eligibility for the Pupil Premium Grant (PPG) was extended in 2012-2013 to those who had been eligible for free school meals at any point in the last 6 years (Ever6 pupils), those who have been looked after for more than six months, and to the children of service personnel.

-How we spend the PPG funding: School receives the PPG direct from the local authority based on the number of looked after children, service personnel children, children eligible for free school meals and Ever6 children.
-The budget received for this academic year is £221, 869.
+Schools receive the PPG direct from the local authority based on the number of looked after children, service personnel children, children eligible for free school meals and Ever6 children.
+For 2017-18, Cardinal Allen received £191,870.
 The funding will be used to support our main core aim of raising the attainment and progress of all pupils eligible for this funding, in either directly, or indirectly supporting their learning needs.
-The school will publish the use of this funding on the school website annually.
+The school will publish the use of this funding annually on the school website.